A navy blue teardrop camper parked in a winter landscape.

 Trailer Accessories

-While all Escapods are fully insulated and come standard with a Aqua-Hot Gen1 hydronic heating system (dual-purpose water heater and cabin heater), it doesn’t hurt to have a couple of other tricks to keep your cabin as cozy as possible in the cold weather.
+While all Escapod TOPO2 Voyagers are fully insulated and come standard with a Aqua-Hot Gen1 hydronic heating system (dual-purpose water heater and cabin heater), it doesn’t hurt to have a couple of other tricks to keep your cabin as cozy as possible in the cold weather.
 For starters, you could opt for our blackout-insulated window covers to help increase insulation and reduce potential heat loss from your Escapod.
 They also help keep condensation on the windows to a minimum.

 In addition to your regular bedding, it might be a good idea to purchase a sleeping bag or Rumpl blanket for some extra warmth.
 When choosing a sleeping bag, make sure it has some sort of insulating material.
 This could be either goose down or a synthetic insulated material.
 With the TOPO2, you won’t need a sleeping pad because it comes standard with a 6” memory foam mattress.